Frequently Asked Questions #

 It’s only possible to link two people together so that they can be guaranteed the same itinerary.
 Getting permits for a larger group to start together at a popular location can be difficult.

 Here are some ways to increase your chances of getting a permit on the same day as multiple other people:

 Feel free to partner up into pairs to ensure that at least some of you are guaranteed the same start dates.

 The most popular dates will fill up quickly.
-Make sure that you’re applying right when the application goes live.
+Make sure that you’re applying right at your application time.

 Another way to ensure that you receive the same start date as someone else is to start somewhere less popular.
 Here are some recommendations for alternative trips that may be easier to get permits for.

 Someone wants to join me for a short section.
 What permits do they need? #

 Head on over to our page about local permits.
 Broadly, it depends.
 They’ll usually need a permit if they’re hiking in a Wilderness area, National Park or California State Park.
 They’ll get permits like any other backpacker would.
 For much of the trail, they won’t need a permit.

 Do I need a John Muir Trail permit for that section? #

 If you have a PCT Long-distance Permit, you don’t need an additional permit to hike on the portion of the John Muir Trail that’s also the PCT.